Pacific Southwest Airlines Flight 1771: Incident

+Investigators from the National Transportation Safety Board (NTSB) and Federal Bureau of Investigation (FBI) determined that Burke was responsible for the crash based on the discovery of parts of a handgun containing six spent cartridge cases and a note written by Burke on an airsickness bag.
+Other evidence connected Burke to the flight, such as an answering machine message that he had left for his estranged girlfriend.

 David A. Burke

-David Augustus Burke (18 May 1952 – 7 December 1987) was born in Croydon, England, to Jamaican parents.
+David Augustus Burke (18 May 1952 – 7 December 1987) was born in Croydon, Surrey, England to Jamaican parents.
 Burke later emigrated to the United States with his parents.
 He had previously worked for USAir in Rochester, New York, where he was a suspect in a drug-smuggling ring that was bringing cocaine from Jamaica to Rochester via the airline.
 Never officially charged, he reportedly relocated to Los Angeles to avoid future suspicions.
-Some former girlfriends, neighbors, and law enforcement officials described him as a violent man before the events of Flight 1771.
-He had seven children from four women, but never married.
+Some former girlfriends and neighbours, and even law enforcement officials, described him as a violent man.
+He had seven children by four women, but never married.

 Aftermath

-Several federal laws were passed after the crash, including a law that required "immediate seizure of all airline and airport employee credentials" after an employee's termination, resignation or retirement from an airline or airport position.
-A policy was also implemented stipulating that all airline flight crew and airport employees were to be subject to the same security measures as airline passengers.
+Several federal laws were passed after the crash, including a law that requires "immediate seizure of all airline and airport employee credentials" after an employee's termination, resignation, or retirement from an airline or airport position.
+A policy was also implemented stipulating that all airline flight crew and airport employees are subject to the same security measures as are airline passengers.

-The crash killed the president of Chevron USA, James Sylla, along with three of the company's public-affairs executives.
+The crash (unintentionally by Burke) killed the president of Chevron USA, James Sylla, along with three of the company's public-affairs executives.
 Also killed were three officials of Pacific Bell, prompting many large corporations to create policies to forbid travel by multiple executives on the same flight.